Original cover of the Book of Erotic Fantasy

 And now, feats.
 Yes, the Book of Erotic Fantasy, like other d20 sources, offers a selection of feats.
 I'm of the opinion that most books offer pages of rather useless feats with only a few gems.
 A good portion of the feats in this case are roleplaying oriented and many operate along a few themes.
 We haven't really cared much for the themes so for the most part we haven't bothered with the feats.

-This chapter introduces three new base classes that I love to use for NPCs.
+This chapter introduces three new base classes that are too weak for player characters, but not bad for NPCs.
 The imagist is something like a cleric but also like a sorcerer, and with differences that grant flavor.
 I think it's a perfect class for worshippers of gods that preside over beauty, like Sune of the Forgotten Realms.
 The kundala is an alternate version of the monk but it does not make use of any of the new features given in the rest of the book.
 There are also major bits of information that were left out at printing, such as the types of weapons and armor a kundala is allowed.
 I feel that this is the weakest of the three base classes; it could have used more flavor and polish.
-The tantrist class is a neat idea and an interesting blend of arcane and divine magic, but seems more suited to NPCs than PCs.
-Though we like the class for NPCs, I still don't think my players are interested in their characters being forced to have sex in order to replenish their spells.
+The tantrist class is a neat idea and an interesting blend of arcane and divine magic, but my players aren't interested in their characters being forced to have sex in order to replenish their spells.
 Actually, that's the problem with a good portion of the feats, too: they force characters to engage in sex daily to gain benefits.
 Most PCs are fine with some nookie along the road but every day?
 They've got more important things to do.

-Unlike a lot of other books, however, the Book of Erotic Fantasy actually provides some downright useful prestige classes.
-In case you don't know, I find most prestige classes to be the same sort of dreck as most feats; they're just not worth the paper they're printed on.
-A good portion of the prestige classes in the Book of Erotic Fantasy will work for NPCs and some will work for PCs as well.
+The Book of Erotic Fantasy provides some downright interesting ideas for prestige classes.
+In case you don't know, I find most prestige classes to be the same sort of dreck as most feats; they're just not that distinctive or worthwhile.
+Sadly, given the power levels and features, most of the prestige classes in the Book of Erotic Fantasy will only work for NPCs, but at least those NPCs willb be memorable.
 The Disciple of Aaluran will work for adherents of gods of love and passion (Sune!).
 The Dominator would work for adherents of pain and power exchange (or adherents of Loviatar in Forgotten Realms).
 The Frenzied Disciple would work for Lliranites.
 The Metaphysical Spellshaper is a short but helpful prestige class for spellcasters that actually makes metamagic feats more feasible to use.
 The Pierced Mystic is just a neat class that would fit right into a Planescape campaign.
 It has that exotic quality.
-The Sacred Prostitute is an excellent prestige class for NPCs and perhaps cohorts as well.
+The Sacred Prostitute could be an excellent prestige class for NPC cohorts acquired via Leadership, as well.

 First of all, I love the domains given in this book and they will work as additional domains for many deities.
 Give players the option to take the Joining domain if they want to play a cleric of Berronar Truesilver or some other deity of marriage and/or protection.
 All sorts of evil powers would offer the Perversion domain, and some (like Sune!
 Sune!
 Sune!
 Sune!
 She just keeps coming up, and in a book about sex, imagine that!) would offer the Pleasure domain.
-What's best about this chapter though is the utility of many of the spells.
-While some of the spells are more sexually oriented, that doesn't mean they're not useful.
-The disrobe spell can actually provide an advantage on the battlefield when suddenly all of an enemy's nonmagical clothing goes flying off - including potion belts and bandoleers.
-Many of the spells do not involve sex but they do provide useful effects, and I have noticed a number of these spells reprinted in other books.
-We always check the Book of Erotic Fantasy when we're looking for a spell to give a particular effect and we've often found what we've needed in this book.
+At first glance, some of the spells seem great for their simple utility outside of sexual scenarios.
+The problem is that many of the spells are overpowered for their level, and a bit too good to be true.
+The disrobe spell can provide a serious advantage on the battlefield when suddenly all of an enemy's nonmagical clothing goes flying off - including potion belts and bandoleers.
+A number of these spells have been reprinted in other books, but they have often been changed.
+We always check the Book of Erotic Fantasy when we're looking for a spell to give a particular effect, but we have usually had to adjust the effects.
 The chapter also gives advice on how classic spells might be used for more sexual purposes, and those ideas can be fun.

 The nonmagical and alchemical items haven't been that helpful to us, mostly because we don't detail sex enough for them to be useful.
 My PCs wear holy symbols, not chastity belts or collars, and we use herbs out of the Forgotten Realms Campaign Setting book for birth control.
 For those who wonder what a prostitute's services might cost in a D&D-style setting, however, the book provides a write-up and a quick reference chart that I rather like.
 We haven't done much with the magical items but some of them are obviously useful.